 Details of current hospital visitation include:

-- Outpatient Procedures – One adult screened negative, masked visitor may accompany the patient to the pre-surgery waiting room until the patient is called to the Pre-op area.
-In order to maintain appropriate distancing in the waiting room, visitors are required to wait offsite during the procedure.
+- Outpatient Procedures – Two adult screened negative, masked visitors may accompany the patient to the pre-surgery waiting room until the patient is called to the Pre-op area.
+To maintain appropriate distancing in the waiting room, visitors are required to wait offsite during the procedure.
 Patients should come prepared to give the Pre-op nurse the name and phone number of the visitor who is their designated ride home.

-- Inpatient Procedures – One adult screened negative, masked visitor may wait in the pre-surgery waiting room until the patient is called to the Pre-op area, at which time the visitor will be required to leave the facility.
+- Inpatient Procedures – Two adult screened negative, masked visitors may wait in the pre-surgery waiting room until the patient is called to the Pre-op area, at which time the visitors will be required to leave the facility.
 Physicians will contact the designated person when procedures are complete.

-- ER – One adult screened negative, masked visitor may accompany the patient.
+- ER – Two adult screened negative, masked visitors may accompany the patient.

 - Have been in contact within the last 14 days with a person suspected or confirmed to have COVID-19